|

 has many distinct regional styles that have evolved

-Thailand has an emphasis on speed and kicking.
+Thailand' and has an emphasis on speed, especially

 which means Windy Monkey.